Why publish in Constructivist Foundations?

 - Biographical note of each author (please do not include photographs of the authors)

-- List of at least 5 potential reviewers who are not in a direct working relation with you and who are qualified for double-blind peer-reviewing your paper
+- List of up to 5 potential reviewers who are not in a direct work relation with (any of) the author(s) and who are qualified for double-blind peer-reviewing the manuscript

 - The paper must be original work and must not have been published elsewhere